type-challenges/type-challenges/.github/ISSUE_TEMPLATE/0-new.md

 ## Template

-This is the template for challenger to start the coding, basically you just need to change the name of your generic/function and leave to implementation `any`.
+This is the template for challengers to start the coding.
+Basically, you just need to change the name of your generic/function and leave to implementation `any`.

 ```ts
 type YourType = any